IceCoaled/UserMode-KernelMode-Asm-Functions/README.md

 >>>>>ALL HASHING IS CASE SENSTIVE

-Ive included Here ASM Functions for extracting function pointers from PE32+ images.
+Ive included Here ASM Functions for extracting function/base pointers from PE32+ images.
 With a couple functions for obtaining dll base addresses. one kernel specific for ntoskrnl.
 The Hash algorithm is created custom by me, i havent had any collisions yet from various testing.